Chlorophyll-a Mapping and Prediction in the Mar Menor Lagoon Using C2RCC-Processed Sentinel 2 Imagery: Background and Related Work

 Remote sensing has been also widely used in other areas with turbid and productive water bodies. \cite{mishraNormalizedDifferenceChlorophyll2012} introduced the NDCI to estimate Chl-a in Mobile Bay and the Mississippi Delta with MERIS imagery adjusting the model with simulated data to cover a wide range of chlorophyll values.
 Building on this, \cite{pahlevanSeamlessRetrievalsChlorophylla2020} also employed NDCI in combination with probabilistic-based networks, arguing that chlorophyll is only one of several components influencing reflectance. \cite{wattelezStatisticalAlgorithmEstimating2016} uses MODIS and proposes the idea of using a polynomial with logarithms for low values of Chl-a and a SVM for Chl-a greater than 3 mg/m$^3$ while \cite{linsAssessmentChlorophyllaRemote2017} explores the use several satellites in a tropical estuarine lagoon in Brasil.
 Finally, focusing on the Ebro Delta in Spain, \cite{fernandez-tejedorAccurateEstimationChlorophylla2022} applied the C2RCC and C2X processors for atmospheric correction of Sentinel 2 imagery and tested several band combinations using linear, simple polynomial, and logarithmic models for chlorophyll estimation.

 Table \ref{tab:related} summarizes all the articles discussed in a compressed format, so the reader can easily compared the methods used, band combinations, chlorophyll ranges, etc.

 While numerous studies have demonstrated the potential of remote sensing for monitoring Chl-a in turbid and optically complex waters, certain aspects remain underexplored, particularly in regions such as the Mar Menor.
-Open-source methodologies that integrate long-term datasets, cover a broad range of Chl-a concentrations, and include systematic comparisons of multiple modeling strategies are still relatively scarce.
+Open-source methodologies that integrate long-term datasets, cover a broad range of Chl-a concentrations, explore predictions across the whole water column, and include systematic comparisons of multiple modeling strategies are still relatively scarce.
 Moreover, although neural network-based tools such as C2RCC and C2X are increasingly used, their integration into customized regional workflows and their comparison with other modeling approaches are areas that merit further development.

 In this study, we address these gaps by developing and openly releasing a methodology tailored for the retrieval of Chl-a in optically complex coastal waters, using nearly a decade of Sentinel 2 data at 10 m resolution.
-The approach systematically evaluates a wide range of band combinations and modeling techniques, including ensemble learning and neural networks (C2RCC, C2X, and C2X-Complex) for atmospheric corrections, within a robust cross-validation framework.
+This approach systematically evaluates a wide range of band combinations and processing strategies.
+It integrates neural-network-based atmospheric corrections (C2RCC, C2X, and C2X-Complex) with an advanced suite of machine learning regressors, including CatBoost, XGBoost, SVR, and other ML algorithms, to optimize chlorophyll-a (Chl-a) estimation across the water column.
+This comprehensive analysis is conducted within a robust multi-objective optimization and cross-validation framework.
 Additionally, we provide clear guidance and visual examples--in Section \ref{sec:exp} and in the Github repository\footnote{\url{https://github.com/Antonio-MI/mar-menor-chl}}--of how the best-performing models can be operationally applied to generate Chl-a maps, contributing to improved transparency, reproducibility, and practical utility in regional water quality monitoring.